Ronald S. Weinstein: Involvement in business

 In 1982, Weinstein, and his sister and business partner, Beth Newburger, co-founded OWLCAT, Inc., an early entrant in the IBM computer-based, S.A.T. examination preparation course business.
 Two years later, OWLCAT, Inc. was acquired by Digital Research, Inc. (DRI).
 DRI successfully marketed the OWLCAT education software products.

 In 1985, Weinstein and Newburger co-founded Corabi International Telemetrics, Inc. Corabi equipped several US Department of Veterans Affairs Medical Centers with robotic telepathology systems.
 These were used for proof-of-concept studies validating telepathology for clinical use.
 In 2001, Weinstein co-founded DMetrix, Inc., a spin-out company of The University of Arizona's College of Optical Sciences.
 DMetrix, Inc. was awarded 29 US Patents on its DX-40 ultra-rapid array microscope digital slide scanner.

 For his work in university technology transfer, he received the University of Arizona's "2012 Technology Innovator-of-the-Year" Award.

 Personal life

 In 1964, Weinstein married the former Mary Corabi; they met while they were both working at Woods Hole.
 They have two grown children and two grandsons.
+Dr. Weinstein died in December 2021 of heart failure.